How much should I spend on groceries to stay on budget?

 Once you determine your average spending on food, calculate your food-spending percentage according to your monthly income.
 For example, if your monthly take-home pay is $3,000 per month and your grocery and restaurant meals total $300, you’re spending 10% of your income on groceries.
 In this case, your food spending falls a little below the national average of 12-13.6%.

 Having an idea of what your typical monthly grocery bill is can help you take action to make changes in how much you spend.
-You don’t have to completely eliminate your favorite things from your budget — cut back on other line items such as eating out or entertainment instead.
+You don’t have to completely eliminate your favorite things from your budget — cut back on other line items such as entertainment or restaurant spending instead.

 Each month, the U.S. Department of Agriculture (USDA) publishes a report about the average recommended amount consumers should spend on groceries.
 The USDA recommendations take into account the average cost of groceries, estimating what a “nutritious diet” should cost at four spending levels: thrifty, low-cost, moderate-cost and liberal.

 The thrifty food plan is the cheapest.
 It’s designed for lower-income individuals and families but still consists of healthy and nutritious food.
 The liberal plan is the highest-cost food plan and almost double the cost of the thrifty plan.
 The plans only account for groceries and home-prepared meals — takeout and restaurant meals are not included.

 Refer to the list below to get an idea of what the USDA currently reports as the average minimum Americans should spend on groceries.
 The figures are average household costs nationwide, and prices may vary by location and availability.